Pavel4e5/zapret2/docs/manual.en.md

  --version                                              ; display version and exit --dry-run                                              ; validate command-line parameters and file existence. does not check Lua script correctness!
  --comment=any_text                                     ; any text. ignored
+ --intercept=0|1                                        ; allow interception.
+0 - no, 1 - yes.
+If 0 lua-init scripts are executed then process exits.
+NFQUEUE is not initialized.
  --daemon                                               ; detach from the console (daemonize) --pidfile=<filename>                                   ; write PID to a file --ctrack-timeouts=S:E:F[:U]                            ; conntrack timeouts for tcp stages (SYN, ESTABLISHED, FIN) and for udp